EdGeraghty/EdGeraghty/README.md

 I'm a Senior Technologist [@privacyint](https://privacyinternational.org)

-I mostly work in Java and Bashscript these days, but have been known to dabble in JavaScript, PHP, Python†, and others.
+I mostly work in Java and Bashscript these days, but have been known to dabble in others†.

 My prime focus is Security, both Technical and Organisational.